 August - Visualization 1 - SQL Execution Plan Volatility

 The first visualization I will be working on is something I have been wanting for a while.
-I need a way to quickly show SQL Statement performance over time for 1 statement, especially Execution Plan volatility.
-When researching performance problems I often need to quickly digest historical performance of a trouble statement.
+I need a way to quickly show SQL Statement performance over time for 1 statement, especially to identify Execution Plan volatility.
+When researching performance problems I often need to quickly digest historical performance of a trouble statement - a statement that usually has run fine for years but now has started acting up.

 Unluckily I have usually just seen this presented in tabular format with no easy way to gain some context.